Jiefei-Wang/aws.ecx/README.md

 # Introduction
-This package aims to provide the basic functions for communicating with Amazon Web Services(AWS) Elastic Container Service(ECS) using AWS REST APIs.
-However, it contains the APIs from both EC2 and ECS as most network settings are done via the EC2 APIs.
+This package aims to provide the functions for communicating with Amazon Web Services(AWS) Elastic Container Service(ECS) using AWS REST APIs.
 The ECS functions start with the prefix `ecs_` and EC2 functions start with `ec2_`.
-The general-purpose functions have the prefix `aws_`
+The general-purpose functions have the prefix `aws_`.

 # Authentication
 Credentials must be provided for using the package.
-This can be done via `aws_set_credentials()`.
+The package uses `access key id` and `secret access key` to authenticate with AWS.
+See [AWS user guide][AWS user guide] for the information about how to obtain them from AWS console.
+The credentials can be set via `aws_set_credentials()`.

 ```r
 aws_set_credentials()